Foreign Bodies in the Ear, Nose, and Throat

 is completely blocking the airway, the child will be unable to breathe or talk and

-his or her lips will become blue.
-This is a medical emergency and you should seek
+their lips will become blue.
+This is a medical emergency and you should seek emergency

-emergency medical care.
-Sometimes, surgery is necessary to remove the object.
-Children
+Sometimes, surgery is needed to remove the object.
+Children who are still talking

-that are still talking and breathing but show other symptoms also need to be evaluated
+and breathing but show other symptoms also need to be evaluated by a healthcare professional

 To prevent choking: